MohammadJavadD/APD_EEG/README.rst

 Run the Jupyter notebooks
 -------------------------
 You only need to open and run the following Jupyter notebooks in order.
-No need for setup or downoad any datasets.
-We use a mock version of TUAB and NMT for these notebooks, however the code to download these dataets is also available in the first notebook.
+No need to set up any enviroment or download any datasets.
+We use a mock version of TUAB and NMT for these notebooks, however, the code to download these datasets is also available in the first notebook.

 1. Run "`s1_data_preparation.ipynb <https://github.com/MohammadJavadD/APD_EEG/blob/main/s1_data_preparation.ipynb>`_" to prepare the data.
 2. Run "`s2_supervised_learning.ipynb <https://github.com/MohammadJavadD/APD_EEG/blob/main/s2_supervised_learning.ipynb>`_" to train the model.
 3. Run "`s3_transfer_learning.ipynb <https://github.com/MohammadJavadD/APD_EEG/blob/main/s3_transfer_learning.ipynb>`_" to fine-tune the model.

-If you want to create an enviroment to run the code, you can use the following command:
+If you want to create an environment to run the code, you can use the following command:

 Setup the environment
 ---------------------